braiddynamics/qbd-portal/docs/01-foundations/04-dynamics.md

 - **Identity**: For each object $G = (V, E, H)$, the identity morphism is the identity function $\text{id}_V: V \to V$, which trivially preserves both edges and histories, as it maps every element to itself without alteration, serving as the neutral element for composition and ensuring categorical coherence.

 ### 4.1.4 Commentary: Physical Interpretation of Hist {#4.1.4}
-:::note[**Physical Interpretation of the Historical Category**] These objects represent snapshots of the universe at specific logical times, complete with their relational and temporal annotations at their moment.
+:::info[**Physical Interpretation of the Historical Category**] These objects represent snapshots of the universe at specific logical times, complete with their relational and temporal annotations at their moment.
 V represents the set of abstract events, E the irreducible causal relations, and H the immutable record of creation times, ensuring each object is a complete historical archive at its moment.
 This ensures that causal relationships in the source graph are mapped to corresponding relationships in the target graph, preserving the directional flow of influence and preventing the loss of relational information during embedding.
 This condition enforces the monotonicity of time, preventing any compression or reversal of historical order, which is crucial for maintaining the integrity of causal sequences and aligning with the irreversible nature of logical time.
 This operation allows for chaining transformations, modeling multi-step evolutions while ensuring cumulative history respect, such that the overall temporal inequalities hold across the sequence.
 This serves as the neutral element for composition and ensuring categorical coherence.

 This definition ensures that $\mathbf{Hist}$ serves as a category of "historical narratives," where objects are complete records of causal structures at given times, and morphisms are ways to embed one history into another without violating temporal logic.
 It provides the global perspective needed to track the universe's progression, complementing the local, internal view that the next subcategory will introduce.
 Physically, this category reflects the indelible nature of the universe's computational history: each transformation adds to the record without erasure, embodying the principle that the past is fixed and the future builds upon it.
 It captures the universe as an unerasable ledger, preventing paradoxes that might arise from attempting to rewrite prior influences, and aligns with the theory's emphasis on information preservation and previews how the evolution operator will function as a morphism in this category.

-To illustrate, envision the progression from the initial vacuum tree G_0 [(§3.1.1)](#3.1.1) to a subsequent state G_1 after ignition [(§3.4.1)](#3.4.1): a morphism f: G_0 → G_1 embeds the tree's vertices and edges injectively into G_1, preserving edges (e.g., root-to-leaf paths) and ensuring timestamps non-decrease (e.g., H_0(edge) ≤ H_1(f(edge))), perhaps with new edges in G_1 carrying higher timestamps.
+To illustrate, envision the progression from the initial vacuum tree G_0 [(§3.1.3)](#3.1.3) to a subsequent state G_1 after ignition [(§3.4.1)](#3.4.1): a morphism f: G_0 → G_1 embeds the tree's vertices and edges injectively into G_1, preserving edges (e.g., root-to-leaf paths) and ensuring timestamps non-decrease (e.g., H_0(edge) ≤ H_1(f(edge))), perhaps with new edges in G_1 carrying higher timestamps.
 This embedding models the "accumulation" of history, where G_1 extends G_0 without altering its past, much like appending to a blockchain.
 If a non-injective map attempted to merge vertices, it could induce self-loops violating irreflexivity [(§2.1.1)](#2.1.1), as shown in the injectivity lemma [(§4.2.8)](#4.2.8); thus, Hist enforces causal integrity across ticks.
 Dynamically, this implies that rewrites [(§4.5.1)](#4.5.1) act as morphisms in Hist, appending new relations while locking the ledger, ensuring the cascade doesn't stall or loop back, each step leaks just enough entropy to propel forward, bridging to thermodynamic scales [(§4.4.1)](#4.4.1) where biases favor such expansions toward geometric order.
 :::

 ### 4.1.5 Commentary: Categorical Ties to Prior Foundations {#4.1.5}
-:::note[**Connections to Ontology, Axioms, and Architecture from Chapters 1-3**] These categories build directly on the foundations laid in earlier chapters.
+:::info[**Connections to Ontology, Axioms, and Architecture from Chapters 1-3**] These categories build directly on the foundations laid in earlier chapters.
 From Chapter 1's ontology, the graphs with history maps [(§1.3.1)](#1.3.1) provide the objects for Hist, ensuring timestamps accumulate monotonically as evolutions embed states forward.
-Caus_t draws from the vertices and paths that encode relations within snapshots, tying to the finite rooted tree vacuum [(§3.1.1)](#3.1.1) where depths structure the initial morphisms.
+Caus_t draws from the vertices and paths that encode relations within snapshots, tying to the finite rooted tree vacuum [(§3.1.3)](#3.1.3) where depths structure the initial morphisms.
 Chapter 2's axioms constrain these: the causal primitive [(§2.1.1)](#2.1.1) directs paths in Caus_t without reciprocity, while acyclic effective causality [(§2.7.1)](#2.7.1) filters morphisms to ≤, excluding cycles that would violate the partial order.
 Geometric constructibility [(§2.3.1)](#2.3.1) previews how rewrites will add new paths/morphisms compliant with quanta.
 From Chapter 3, the Bethe fragment's symmetry [(§3.2.1)](#3.2.1) ensures uniform path distributions in Caus_t, and the ignition tunneling [(§3.4.1)](#3.4.1) initiates the first non-trivial morphisms beyond the tree.
-The vacuum tree [(§3.1.1)](#3.1.1) serves as the initial object in Hist, with its rooted structure and uniform timestamps providing the seed for the first non-trivial paths in Caus_t, ignited via tunneling [(§3.4.1)](#3.4.1) into relational asymmetry.
+The vacuum tree [(§3.1.3)](#3.1.3) serves as the initial object in Hist, with its rooted structure and uniform timestamps providing the seed for the first non-trivial paths in Caus_t, ignited via tunneling [(§3.4.1)](#3.4.1) into relational asymmetry.

 These structures resolve the core puzzle of Chapter 3: how a symmetric vacuum breaks into directed, historical evolution without violating information preservation.
 For example, the symmetric Bethe lattice [(§3.2.1)](#3.2.1) initially yields balanced paths in Caus_t, but ignition introduces directed embeddings in Hist that break reciprocity [(§2.2.1)](#2.2.1), accumulating asymmetry over ticks.
 This ties the categories to the broader theory: they prevent retroactive alterations (e.g., no "pastward" morphisms inverting timestamps), ensuring evolutions propel toward geometry [(§2.3.1)](#2.3.1) through constrained expansions.
 In essence, Caus_t and Hist provide the syntactic "rails" for the engine, where internal diagnostics [(§4.3.2)](#4.3.2) will self-correct paths, and thermodynamic biases [(§4.4.1)](#4.4.1) will weight embeddings, collectively fueling the unstoppable cascade from code to cosmos.
 :::